CERTCC/Vultron/docs/process_models/em/index.md

 two-player game, we feel it is necessary to encode the possibility that non-cooperation will have downstream consequences.

--   Participants MAY decline to participate in future CVD cases involving parties with a history of violating previous embargoes.
+!!! note ""

-[^1]: Reminder: Exploits are information about vulnerabilities too.
+    Participants MAY decline to participate in future CVD cases involving parties with a history of violating previous embargoes.